 Additional columns are often used based upon the procedures or preferences of the organization or stakeholders.

-Risk Register: “A document in which the results of risk analysis and risk response planning are recorded.”
+Risk Register: “A repository in which outputs of risk management processes are recorded.”
 PMBOK® Guide

 Lesson notes are only available for subscribers.

 PMI, PMP and PMBOK are registered marks of the Project Management Institute, Inc.